gitdeepaks/React-FullThrottle/JSRevise.md

    console.log(myJSON); // '{"name":"John", "age":30, "city":"New York"}'
    ```

-   ## Ternary IfElse
+9. **Ternary IfElse:**

 The ternary operator (also known as the conditional operator) in JavaScript is a more concise way to write simple `if...else` statements.
 It's called a ternary operator because it takes three operands: a condition, a result for `true`, and a result for `false`.

 Here's the basic syntax: